-The cultural bridge between the U.S./mission and the host country, the Public Diplomacy Foreign Officer is the gatekeeper and promoter of information concerning the U.S. During your career, you may represent a post as the spokesperson, promote student and professional development exchange via the Fulbright Program, and/or organize discussion groups with the local community to teach, or be a resource, on U.S. culture.
+The cultural bridge between the U.S. mission and the host country, the Public Diplomacy Foreign Service Officer is the gatekeeper and promoter of information concerning the U.S. During your career, you may represent a post as the spokesperson, promote student and professional development exchange via the Fulbright Program, and/or organize discussion groups with the local community to teach, or be a resource, on U.S. culture.
 All in all, increasing the influence of the U.S. via “soft power”.

 Department of State Main Website

 Experts in cross-cultural relations and communications who build public awareness and promote U.S. interests abroad.